Parshwanath Upadhye

-Parshwanath Upadhye (born 26 March 1982) is an Indian classical dancer, choreographer and teacher.
+Parshwanath Upadhye (born 26 March 1982) is an Indian classical dancer, choreographer, and teacher.
 He is trained in the traditional Mysore style of Bharatanatyam.

-Along with his wife Shruti Gopal, Parshwanath choreographs, directs, produces and presents his work at national and international venues under the banner of Upadhye School of Dance and Punyah Dance company, Bangalore, India.
+Along with his wife Shruti Gopal, Parshwanath choreographs, directs, produces, and presents his work at national and international venues under the banner of the Upadhye School of Dance and Punyah Dance Company, Bangalore, India.

 Education and training

 Parshwanath Upadhye has studied for 15 years in the traditional Mysore style of Bharathanatyam under the guidance of Guru Shri Ravindra Sharma of Belgaum.
 He completed his Arangetram in the year 1996.

-He continued his sadhana with the Guru at Ravind Natya Niketa, Belgaum till the year 2002.
-He completed his Visharad in Bharatnatyam from Akhil Bharatiya Gandharva Mahavidyalaya Mandal in 1993-94 followed by Alankaara in Bharatnatyam from the same University in the year 2000-2003.
-He also excelled in the Vidwath Examination in Bharatnatyam conducted by Karnataka Secondary Education Board, Bangalore.
+He continued his sadhana with the Guru at Ravind Natya Niketa, Belgaum, till the year 2002.
+He completed his Visharad in Bharatnatyam from Akhil Bharatiya Gandharva Mahavidyalaya Mandal in 1993-94 followed by Alankaara in Bharatnatyam from the same university in the years 2000-2003.
+He also excelled in the Vidwath Examination in Bharatnatyam conducted by the Karnataka Secondary Education Board, Bangalore.

-In 1996 he participated in the ‘Karanas’ Workshop conducted by the eminent dancer Guru Dr.Padma Subramanyam at Mangalore.
-He also had the opportunity to explore Folk music and Dance in the festivals conducted by Bailhongal Janapada Sangha, Karnataka in 1994 -96.
+In 1996 he participated in the 'Karanas' workshop conducted by the eminent dancer Guru Dr. Padma Subramanyam at Mangalore.
+He also had the opportunity to explore folk music and dance in the festivals conducted by Bailhongal Janapada Sangha, Karnataka, in 1994-96.

-Since 2002 Parshwanath Upadhye learnt from dancer duo, Shri Kiran Subramanyam and Smt.Sandhya Kiran at ‘Rasika Academy of performing Arts,’ Bangalore.
+Since 2002 Parshwanath Upadhye has learned from the dancer duo Shri Kiran Subramanyam and Smt.
+Sandhya Kiran at ‘Rasika Academy of Performing Arts,’ Bangalore.
 Now he continues to learn and explore the art form under Padmashri Prof. Sudharani Raghupathy.